 “It essentially causes mucus production in the lungs,” says Dr. DiStefano.
 “The smaller the air tubes, the bigger the problem.”
 In very rare cases, the condition in babies can be severe enough to require a ventilator.

 “Sometimes when kids get high fevers, the respiratory system gets taxed,” says Dr. DiStefano.
 “Getting the fever down can help.”
 Try a cool washcloth, a fan, cool foods like popsicles, a cool bath, and acetaminophen (be sure to give your child the correct dose for their age and weight).
 Nasal suctioning, as well as a nasal saline solution, can also be helpful.

 What won’t help: over-the-counter cough and cold remedies, as well as products that claim to “break up mucus.”
 They’re neither particularly effective nor good for babies.

 And if your child seems to be having trouble breathing, call 911 right away.

 “When we get a big dump of snow, the number of sledding injuries and fractures go up,” says Dr. DiStefano.
 “I had one day where two separate kids decided to sled off the roof.
 Both broke bones.”

 Lots can happen in the snow.
 Sledding, skiing and snowboarding can lead to concussions, fractures and sprains.
 Even heading outside without the right clothing can result in exposure injuries.

 Sledding injuries can result from collisions with trees, equipment and debris, but just as many result from one person plowing into another.
-Choose a low-traffic hill (no roofs, please) wherever possible.
+Here are a few tips for finding a safe place:

 Still, accidents do happen, and when they do, it’s a good idea to take advantage of urgent care instead of the ED whenever appropriate.
 Children’s Colorado’s urgent care clinics treat many of the same conditions and injuries as the ED, and the wait times are a lot shorter.